Lynne Kosky: Minister for Education and Training

-Lynne Kosky was appointed Minister for Education and Training in February 2002, and shortly afterward implemented what she considers one of her greatest achievements: the introduction of the Victorian Certificate of Applied Learning (VCAL), a "hands-on" alternative to the Victorian Certificate of Education.
+Kosky was appointed Minister for Education and Training in February 2002, and shortly afterward implemented what she considers one of her greatest achievements: the introduction of the Victorian Certificate of Applied Learning (VCAL), a "hands-on" alternative to the Victorian Certificate of Education.

 Kosky outlined her general approach to education in a speech in February 2006:

 "Of all the factors that have the potential to increase an individual's opportunities, education and training is the most enabling.
 It allows individuals to equip themselves to live fulfilling, productive and satisfying lives.
 It provides the opportunity for them to consider their place in our democratic Australian communities and to acknowledge their cultural and linguistic heritage.
 Not only does education provide the grounding for the development of skills and judgment, it supports people to be innovative and creative.
 Education and training enables individuals to contribute to Australian society by adding to our national prosperity, participating in our democratic processes and strengthening the cohesive and egalitarian nature of our communities.
 It is a private good that has immense public value.

 The successful provision of quality education and training for all is the critical requirement of all modern democracies to enable their citizens to flourish personally and to maximise economic, social and cultural opportunity.
 A quality education and training system does not respond only to contemporary needs and issues; it should also identify and anticipate future needs and challenges.
 It is a fundamental community and social glue, while being a bridge to a more prosperous and harmonious future."